Tutorial V:

 Queen Elizabeth, Prince Charles, Prince William, and Prince Harry)

-DEFINE input:inference 'urn:owl.tests'
+DEFINE input:inference 'urn:owl:inference:rules:tests'

 PREFIX rel: <http://purl.org/vocab/relationship/>